LinkedIn Marketing Guide for Community Banks & Credit Unions

 The best place to start with optimizing your presence on LinkedIn is your profile.
 Here are a few tips to help you make the most of your company’s profile:

-- Branch Locations: This is a new feature from LinkedIn, so don’t miss the chance to add your bank branches to the “Locations” section of your profile.
+Branch Locations: Add your bank branches to the “Locations” section of your profile.
 Visitors will be able to click off-site for directions to each location.

 Create Showcase pages

 Your Company Page is the main site for your bank on LinkedIn.
 Here, you engage with multiple audience segments, from employees to existing customers and prospects.
 A LinkedIn Showcase Page enables you to target and engage with a niche audience.
 This can be especially useful for banks that have specific industry solutions or separate divisions like this Showcase of Citi Private Bank.

 Connect with your Employees